FormMail.pl

 • Files: FormMail.pl, README

-• 2002: London Perl Mongers create NMS replacements
+• 2002: London Perl Mongers release NMS FormMail as a secure replacement

 NMS FormMail

-Drop-in replacement by London Perl Mongers.
-Uses strict, taint checking, CGI.pm.
-Recommended for production use.
+Drop-in replacement by London Perl Mongers (2002).
+Uses strict mode, taint checking, and CGI.pm.
+Recommended for existing Perl/CGI setups.

 Free Perl